umairrrkhan/End-to-End-Text-Processing-and-Generation-using-GPT-2/README.md

-# A Fine-Tuned GPT-2 Model for English Text Generation
+# End-to-End Text Processing and Generation using GPT-2

 ## Overview

 EnglishTextGen is a fine-tuned GPT-2 model designed for generating high-quality English text.
 The model was trained on a subset of the Common Corpus dataset, which is part of the AI Alliance Open Trusted Data Initiative.
 This dataset contains over 2 trillion tokens of permissibly licensed content with provenance information.
-For this project, a cleaned subset of 111 million tokens was used to fine-tune the model.
+For this project, a cleaned subset of 39 million tokens was used to fine-tune the model.

 ## Dataset

 The dataset used for training EnglishTextGen is a subset of the Common Corpus dataset, which is the largest fully open multilingual dataset for training large language models (LLMs).
 The dataset contains over 2 trillion tokens of permissibly licensed content with provenance information.
-For this project, a cleaned subset of 111 million tokens was used, with approximately 98% of the tokens being in English and covering a wide range of topics and styles.
+For this project, a cleaned subset of 39  million tokens was used well we can used more but bcz of the compute power i cant but if u have a good gpu u can scale it up u just have to change the file and u can combine too u will find the better result , with approximately 100 % of the tokens being in English and covering a wide range of topics and styles.

 ## Training Process